ajcvickers/ajcvickers.github.io/_posts/2012-07-19-so-you-want-to-contribute-to-ef-part-5-high-level-architecture.md

 <h2>Summary</h2>
 In this post I gave a very high-level overview of the Entity Framework architecture.
 I skimmed over a lot of details but hopefully the information is useful as a starting point for further investigation or asking further questions.

-If there is anything here that you need more information about don’t hesitate to contact me or others on the EF team.
+If there is anything here that you need more information about don't hesitate to contact me or others on the EF team.